AlmTheHedgehog/maze-runner-game-qt/README.md

-# pacman-qt
+# maze-runner-game-qt

-Pac-Man game which was made using QT
+maze-runner game which was made using QT

 To run compilation and execution use 'sh run.sh'